thijstriemstra/Voron-Hardware/Klipper_Expander/Documentation/README.md

 ## I2C Header (PF0, PF1)

-Contains a 3.3V I2C bus for connecting displays, and other sensors such as environemntal sensors and breakout expanders.
+Contains a 3.3V I2C bus for connecting displays, and other sensors such as enviromental sensors and breakout expanders.
 This plugs into J2

 <img src="../Images/I2C.png" width="300">